shroffsagar/agentic-code-review-and-refinement/README.md

 - End-to-end PR review process with comment posting

 Currently working on:
-1. Beginning implementation of the Refinement Agent (Phase 4)
+1. Designing the Refinement Agent (Phase 4)
-2. Expanding test coverage with integration tests
+   - Defining refinement prompt templates for code modification
+   - Planning the syntactic unit-based approach for more coherent changes
+   - Evaluating Tree-sitter integration for syntactic code analysis
+   - Designing the comment processing system to handle unresolved suggestions

-Next major milestone: Implement the Refinement Agent to automatically apply approved suggestions from code reviews.
+Next major milestone: Implementing the core Refinement Agent functionality with the ability to process unresolved review comments and make targeted code modifications.